AlfonsoVertu/working-with-toc/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Create a responsive, sticky table of contents with SEO-ready structured data.

 == Description ==
 Working with TOC creates a polished, mobile-friendly table of contents (TOC) for articles, pages, and WooCommerce products.
 The plugin respects WordPress coding conventions, splits responsibilities across dedicated folders, and integrates with Rank Math and Yoast SEO.